|Registration Deadline:||January 16, 2012 about 10 years ago|

 - Mihai Ciucu

-- Filippo Colomo (National Institute of Nuclear Physics (INFN))
+- Filippo Colomo (INFN - National Institute for Nuclear Physics)

 - Beatrice de Tiliere (Université de Paris VI (Pierre et Marie Curie))